PARACETAMOL

-PARACETAMOL belongs to the group of medicines called analgesics (pain killers), and antipyretics (fever-reducing agents) used to reduce fever and treat mild to moderate pain.
-Also, it is used to relieve headache, migraine, toothache, period pain, back pain, muscle pain and rheumatic pains.
-Pain and fever are caused by the activation of pain receptors due to the release of certain natural chemicals in the body like prostaglandin.
+PARACETAMOL belongs to the group of medicines called analgesics (pain killers) and antipyretics (fever-reducing agents) used to reduce fever and treat mild to moderate pain.
+It is also used to relieve headaches, migraine, toothache, period pain, back pain, muscle pain, and rheumatic pain.
+Pain and fever are caused by the activation of pain receptors due to the release of certain natural chemicals in the body, like prostaglandin.

-PARACETAMOL works by inhibiting the production of certain chemical messengers in the brain known as prostaglandins.
-Thus, reduces pain.
-Also, PARACETAMOL affects an area of the brain that regulates body temperature known as the hypothalamic heat-regulating centre.
-Thereby, it reduces fever.
+PARACETAMOL works by inhibiting the production of certain chemical messengers in the brain known as prostaglandins, reducing pain.
+Also, PARACETAMOL affects an area of the brain that regulates body temperature, known as the hypothalamic heat-regulating centre, reducing fever.

 Avoid taking PARACETAMOL if allergic to it.
 PARACETAMOL is not recommended for children below 6 years of age.
 If you are pregnant or breastfeeding, please consult a physician before using PARACETAMOL.
 Avoid alcohol consumption with PARACETAMOL as it may increase the risk of liver damage.
 If you have an impaired nutritional state caused by anorexia (eating disorder), malnutrition or alcohol abuse or if you are dehydrated, inform your doctor before taking PARACETAMOL.